 Tests at a Private Clinic:

-You can make an appointment to see them; they can take the swabs for you (or you do this yourself) and will send you the results by post, email or text.
+You can make an appointment to see them; they can take the swabs for you (or you take them yourself) and will send you the results by post, email or text.
 The charges may be higher for this personal service.
 These laboratories are:

 - Alpha Health Diagnostic Test Centre, 19 Blackfen Parade, Sidcup, Kent DA15 9LU.
 Tel: 020 8301 4930.
 Email: firstname.lastname@example.org